cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 A class is a collection of data and the algorithms that operate on that data.
 A class is a user-defined type, and serves as the definition of an object.
 An object is a concrete instance of a class, and all objects have an address (a location in memory).
 Since C++ is primarily an object-oriented language, objects serve as the basis for C++ programs.

+Given the popularity of the C++ object oriented programming facilities, objects often serve as the basis for C++ programs.

 In C++, the data contained within a class are referred to as data members (or attributes).
 The algorithms that operate on that data are implemented as functions and may be defined inside or outside of the class.
 Functions defined inside of the class are member functions (or methods), and functions defined outside of the class are non-member functions.

 Below, we will explore idiomatic C++ class design through the example of a rational number class.
 Mathematical abstractions are ideal for demonstrating C++ class design because they provide a straightforward and intuitive example of data and behavior.
-We will begin by specifying the data representation of the class, then illustrate the functionality by detailing the implemention of all member and non-member functions.
+We will begin by specifying the data representation of the class, then describe the functionality of the class by detailing the implemention of all member and non-member functions.

 # Content